catjacks38/ImageSteganography/README.md

 ### Suggested method (try this first):
 Run this command:

-Windows: `ImageSteganography.exe --method autoDecode --input <the path to the input image you want to decode> <path to decoded output without the file extension>`

-Linux: `./ImageSteganography --method autoDecode --input <the path to the input image you want to decode> <path to decoded output without the file extension>`
+`ImageSteganography --method autoDecode --input <the path to the input image you want to decode> <path to decoded output without the file extension>`

 If this method returns the error, "Input image has corrupted or non-existent metadata to be auto decoded.", the "autoDecode" method will not work.
 Try the other methods.